 The addition of a little lavender elevates anything — including a simple honey lemonade.
 This one is sure to be a hit with folks of all ages (and for those who drink spirits, it would be delicious with vodka or gin).

-We tend to double the amount of tea than the recipe calls for, and replace the sugar with a cup of orange juice, so the ratio should end up being more 1:3 alcohol:mixer, making this a light, refreshing cocktail that doesn’t pack too much of an, ahem, punch.
+We tend to double the amount of tea that the recipe calls for, and replace the sugar with a cup of orange juice, so the ratio should end up being more than 1 to 3 alcohol to mixer, making this a light, refreshing cocktail that doesn’t pack too much of an, ahem, punch.

 Palomas are just a perfect summertime drink, given that it has a big base of grapefruit juice and sparkling water, after all.
 We love that this drink is mostly hydrating ingredients with a little kiss of alcohol, perfect for a cookout.

-A cocktail based in ultra-hydrating coconut water is just a seriously good idea when it’s hot out.
+A cocktail with ultra-hydrating coconut water is just a seriously good idea when it’s hot out.
 If you’ve never tried muddling cilantro in the bottom of a cocktail before, we recommend the practice — it’s weirdly great.